HACKONDEX/caos-course/seminar-01/README.md

-# Introduction:  Linux, terminal, Bash
+# Sem1: Introduction to linux, terminal, bash

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel.